k8ssandra/k8ssandra-operator/README.md

 `kubeConfigSecret` is a reference to the kubeconfig secret.

+**Note:** The operator needs to be installed before you can create a ClientConfig.

 The ClientConfig object should be created in the control plane cluster in the same namespace in which the operator is running.

 #### Install the control plane